edinburgh-napier/set09121/lectures/lecture4.md

 ---

-# Why using C++
+# Why use C++

 Because it is:
 - a multi-paradigm language;
-- a "mid-level" language: access to low-level instruction and to higher-level functions;
+- a "mid-level" language: access to low-level instructions and to higher-level functions;
 - a manual memory management language;
 - an easily optimisable language;
 - one of the fastest language in run-time.

-And based on the fundational language C.
+And based on the foundational language C.

 ---